flame69-terabaap/Resystance/Privacy-Policy.md

 ## Data Security:

-* We take steps to ensure that the data provided from Losty is protected from misuse, loss, alteration, or unauthorized access.
+* We take steps to ensure that the data provided from AXION is protected from misuse, loss, alteration, or unauthorized access.

 * However, no internet-based system can be declared fully secure and error free, which is a common sense, but do note that, we put all of our effort in the security of our users' data, etc.